Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 Outside the renderer, it reproduces the parts of the JHV WCS/HPC mapping path covered by this note and compares them directly against Astropy wherever the result is fully defined by WCS.

+A companion script, `extra/test/compare_java_metadata_to_validator.py`, directly compares the derived WCS metadata quantities produced by the JHV Java code with the validator's Python metadata model on the representative FITS test files.

 The validator was applied to a variety of real instrument FITS files and metadata, including COR2, HI1, HI2, SDO/AIA, Solar Orbiter/EUI, and PSP/WISPR